Burgundy may not be the most popular expat destination in France, however, its appeal goes far beyond exquisite wines and Dijon mustard.

 That said, some of the best purchasing options are simply advertised with an ‘a vendre’ sign outside; you’ll likely do much of the negotiating directly with the seller.

-While it’s not a must, having some skill in home restoration can come in handy.
-You can buy properties ready to live in, but if you’re willing to do a bit of work you can save a lot of money.
+While it’s not a must, having some skills in home restoration can come in handy.
+You can buy properties ready to live in, but if you’re willing to do a bit of work, you can save a lot of money.
 Some restoration projects can be as cheap as €20,000, but this could be for a shell of a building!

 Final thoughts on living in Burgundy